CiscoDevNet/cisco-business-dashboard-api-samples/README.md

 ```

 Several of the scripts require additional information to be passed as command line parameters, and some allow command line options to further control behaviour.
-If required parameters are omitted, and error will be generated.
+If required parameters are omitted, an error will be generated.
 For example:

 ```bash
 $ python3 03_get_networks_by_org.py